srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     The **Monitor - Overview** page is displayed.
 This is the overview for all of the monitoring activities for the current subscription.

-1. On the left side navigation menu, near the top of the list, click **Alerts**.
+1. On the left-side menu, near the top of the list, click **Alerts**.

     This alerts view shows all alerts for all subscriptions.
 Let's filter this to the IoT Hub.